Practice Areas: Land Development & Use

 In 2012, Robert represented Hines in the re-negotiation of its the development agreement with the City of Lago Vista for the Tessera on Lake Travis project, and assisted in the formation of a Public Improvement District for the development.
 In 2016, he drafted and successfully negotiated with the City of Kyle an Annexation and Development Agreement for the nearly 3,000-acre Nance-Bradshaw Ranch.

 Robert has also represented clients, including the RGK Ranch, in securing entitlements to protect the value of land assets as part of estate planning.

-Robert has practiced Endangered Species Act law since 1990.
-Robert has assisted numerous private landowners and local governments with permitting and compliance issues under the Endangered Species Act.
-In the late 1990s, Robert helped pass legislation to reform the process by which local governments could develop and implement large regional habitat plans under the Endangered Species Act.
-Robert then served as special counsel to Bastrop County during the drafting and approval of the county’s Lost Pines Habitat Conservation Plan.
-The Bastrop Plan is unique in that it is designed around private property rather than the acquisition of large and expensive government owned preserves.
-Robert is currently working with a Williamson County based landowner group resisting the proposed listing of several salamanders as endangered.
+In the late 1990s, Robert helped draft and pass legislation to reform the way local governments develop and implement large regional habitat plans under the Endangered Species Act.
+He then served as special counsel to Bastrop County during the drafting and approval of Bastrop County’s Lost Pines Habitat Conservation Plan.

-Robert serves as the Vice President of Government Relations for the Home Builders Association of Greater Austin; an organization that covers five central Texas counties and more than 20 cities.
+For several years Robert served as the Vice President of Government Relations for the Home Builders Association of Greater Austin, an organization that covers five Central Texas counties and more than 20 cities.